Please note that we are no longer accepting cases for Transvaginal Surgical Mesh.

 Johnson & Johnson (JNJ) and C.R.
 Bard Inc. may have to submit more safety data on a type of surgical mesh that has led to about 500 lawsuits against the manufacturers.

 A panel of U.S. Food and Drug Administration advisers is meeting today and tomorrow on whether the mesh, which supports weakened muscles that can’t hold a woman’s pelvic organs in place, is safe and effective.
 If not, the device makers may be required to provide more data to keep their products, approved by regulators under an abbreviated process, on the market.

 Gynecare Prolift Vaginal Mesh Sold by J&J for 3-years Without FDA Approval

 According to a recent report, Johnson & Johnson sold their Gynecare Prolift mesh for several years before obtaining FDA approval, and the manufacturer now faces a number of product liability lawsuits brought by women who suffered complications allegedly caused by design defects with the vaginal surgical mesh.
 Johnson & Johnson’s Ethicon unit began selling the Prolift mesh in March 2005, but it was not approved by the FDA until May 2008, three years later.

-The FDA did not know that the device was on the market until 2007, when the manufacturer asked for approval for a related device, which are both used to treat pelvic organ prolapse and female stress urinary incontinence.
+The FDA did not know that the device was on the market until 2007 when the manufacturer asked for approval for a related device, both are used to treat pelvic organ prolapse and female stress urinary incontinence.

 According to a recent report by Bloomberg News, Johnson & Johnson believed it was allowed to sell the Gynecare Prolift mesh without approval because it was substantially similar to the Gynecare Gynemesh, which was already on the market.
 However, the FDA has taken issue with this assertion.